Meet Community Gardeners of New York City

 “When you walk in the garden, everything that is troublesome on the outside just disappears.
-We have our chickens, and all you have to do is look at our chickens waddle around and all of your cares just go away.
+We have our chickens, and all you have to do is look at the chickens waddle around, and all of your cares just go away.
 This space is a garden — it is not a park; it is not a playground.
 It is really a place for peace.
 It’s not frenetic.
-The garden allows us to get away, to unplug.
+The garden allows us to get away, to unplug.”

 “If they develop this land, it would be a disaster for the community.
 The people of this neighborhood need and appreciate the beauty of the garden.”

 “Targeting youth is really important, especially in a place like Harlem where access to fresh local food is not so common.”

 “It’s really impactful for youth to plant something, take care of it, watch it grow, and then get to eat it.
 They get to learn what it is, how to cook it, why it’s good for them.
 It’s a fundamental exposure that a lot of kids in the city don’t have.”